 The Management Board and Supervisory Board of Aareal Bank AG declare, in accordance with section 161 of the AktG, that:

-Recommendation G. 10 sentence 2 states that granted long-term variable remuneration components shall be accessible to Management Board members only after a period of four years.
-In contrast to the draft version dated 22 May 2019, the Government Commission's final version does not provide a definition of the term "long-term variable remuneration".
+Pursuant to recommendation G. 10 sentence 2, Management Board members shall have access to granted long-term variable remuneration components only after a period of four years.
+In contrast to the draft version dated 22 May 2019, the Government Commission refrained from defining the term 'long-term variable remuneration' in its final version.

-According to the definition provided in the version dated 22 May 2019, typical performance criteria for long-term variable remuneration included "long-term financial success (profitability and growth with multiple-year measurement basis), non-financial success as prerequisite for subsequent financial success […], implementation of the corporate strategy [etc.]".
+According to the definition in the version dated 22 May 2019, typical performance indicators for long-term variable remuneration were, inter alia, "long-term financial success (profitability and growth with multiple-year measurement basis), non-financial success as prerequisite for subsequent financial success [...], implementation of the corporate strategy [etc.]."

-All targets in Aareal Bank's remuneration system are derived from the Bank's strategy and are measured over three years.
-Under the definition provided in the draft version published on 22 May 2019 quoted above, Aareal Bank's entire variable remuneration would count as long-term.
-A notional amount is determined based on the three-year period for calculating the targets; only 20% of this is paid out directly.
-The remaining 80% is paid out in different tranches over a total of six years.
+Within Aareal Bank's remuneration system, all targets are derived from the strategy and measured over a period of three years.
+In line with the definition provided in the draft version dated 22 May 2019, Aareal Bank's entire variable remuneration would classify as long-term.
+The three-year target determination yields an imputed amount of which only 20% is paid out directly, whereas the remaining 80% is paid out in several tranches and over a period of six years.

 The Management Board